oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 ### Update Support

-The `UPDATE` capability can be applied to a reference-valued property to state that the property is updatable.
+The `UPDATE` capability can be applied to a navigation property to state that the property is updatable.

 ```rsdl
 service {